tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/docker.md

 ## Multiple languages in a single container
 Up until now, we created containers that started from either a Python or an R image.
 This limits our container to running only R or python scripts, respectively.
 Some images have already been built to run both python and R, for example this [docker image](https://hub.docker.com/r/jupyter/datascience-notebook).
 However, in a regular work environement you might be using both python and R along with other languages.
 In this sense, we can start from a more general image e.g. Ubuntu and add layers to the docker image so that it can run R, Python and whichever language we require in a single container.

+### Example repository
 How can we do this?
-Let's create an example repository and name it for instance, "docker_rpy".
-The directory structure is the following
+Let's create an example repository and name it for instance, "**docker_rpy**".
+The directory structure is the following:

 ```text
 docker_rpy